gabenespoli/entrainment/analysis/README.md

 These functions simplify finding and loading files.

 - `en_getpath`: Takes a keyword as input and returns a directory or file path.
 All functions in this "toolbox" use this function to get path names.
 This means that you can move these scripts to a different computer or port them to a different project, and will only have to change this file in order for everything to work (theoretically).
+Note that in order for the `en_load` function to properly detect if a toolbox has been loaded, these have to be absolute paths.

 - `en_load`: Takes a keyword (and optionally an ID number), and loads the specified file into the MATLAB workspace.
 Can also start [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) from the path specified in `en_getpath('eeglab')`.